manojbhosale/hello-world/AllGitDockerCommands.md

 ``` git push ``` git push is opposite of git pull. push with no argument depends on push.defaults setting
 ``` git pull --rebase ; git push``` <- used to take changes from remote to local.
 Merge with local and rebase.
 Then push to the remote.
-- For locked remote main need to raise PULL REQUEST **Git Tag(aka anchor)**
+- For locked remote main need to raise PULL REQUEST
+- origin/main can not be moved with ``` git branch -f <> <> ```.
+It will only move with pull or push
+- Git push will only push the branches ending in the "main" commit branch **Git Tag(aka anchor)**
    - Branch is liek separate thread but tag is lake a label.
    - Use of tag is to mark the release points